lorenz10/docker-peercoind/README.md

 # lorenz10/peercoin

-Provides a Docker Image for Tempura.
+Creates a Docker Image with a running Tempura node. \
 Requires Docker installed on your machine.

 ### Changes

 * download binaries from lorenz10/peercoin
 * `RUN make` instead of `RUN make -j4` to avoid compiler killed for memory problems

-### Setup Container
+*docker-compose.yml was not configured for Tempura.*

+### Compile Tempura node

 1. Clone this repo, move into `/0.10.3` folder and run `docker build -t tempura .` to compile a Docker Image
 2. Create a Docker Container using: